alshedivat/al-folio/_posts/2023-11-03-dtm1_vs_icesat2.md

 As demonstrated in figure 3, in figure 4 c, the behavior of negative bias is totally opposite on convex terrain (plan curvature > 0) and concave terrain (plan curvature < 0), which means that **currently, most slope-only-dependent bias correction is not exactly correct.**

 Overall, the interpolation and slope correction algorithm of ICESat-2 ALT08 is quite interesting.
 It tends to underestimate surface height when there are no photons at the midpoint.
 In cases where h_te_best_fit_20m_2 is available, this algorithm may mistakenly consider it as part of the canopy and remove it.
-This tendency introduces residual bias, resulting in such as negative snow depth.
+This tendency introduces residual bias, resulting in more negative snow depth.

 #### Exploring the Use of Negative Snow Depth in DEM Bias Correction